Guide to Kids Bed Sizes and Styles - Ages 4-10

 Children this age should still be able to comfortably sleep in a twin-size bed.
 Yet, if you’re looking to upgrade, there are new considerations to take into account.

 This is the age at which children should safely be able to climb up and down from loft beds unsupervised.
 What’s more, they’ll demonstrate increasing amounts of independence, meaning that you may not need to read them a “good night book” while perched by their bed (a task made infinitely trickier with a second-level bed.
-This style of bed frees up more floor space, whether it be for a second bed, shelving, or even a desk.
+This style of bed frees up more floor space, whether it be for another mattress, shelving, or even a desk.

 Best Bed Sizes for Children Aged 10 - Tween